 Acme Products: Most notably the Acme Bagel Warmer and Gene Splicer, with which Pinky and The Brain were created.
 They live in the Acme Labs, too.

 Acting Unnatural: In the Christmas Episode, the duo hide themselves in Santa's reindeer team, wearing antlers on their heads.
 The Brain tells Pinky to just act natural.
 Cue Pinky moving erratically, singing, laughing, and making his usual Verbal Tics.

 All Just a Dream: In "Pinky and the Brainmaker" and "You'll Never Eat Food Pellets in This Town Again".

-Anti-Hero: Brain is constantly trying to take over the world — hardly heroic — but he is good-natured (when not hurting Pinky) and truly believes that the world would be a better, happier place if he was in charge; compare to his archrival Snowball, a sadistic villain whom Brain believed would destroy the world if he ruled it.
+Anti-Hero: Brain is constantly trying to take over the world — hardly heroic — but he is good-natured (when not hurting Pinky) and truly believes that the world would be a better, happier place if he was in charge; this is justified by portraying real world's leaders as either egotistic, incompetent or plain crazy (or all at once).
+Also compare to his archrival Snowball, a sadistic villain whom Brain believed would destroy the world if he ruled it.

 Applied Mathematics: The Brain once tries to mathematically deduce the reason his plans usually fail.
 He ends up with a portrait of Pinky.
 Pinky later corrects a few points on the graph, and it ends up as a portrait of Brain.